U.S. Customs and Border Protection, Department of Homeland Security.

-The Bureau of Customs and Border Protection (CBP) of the Department of Homeland Security has submitted the following information collection request to the Office of Management and Budget (OMB) for review and approval in accordance with the Paperwork Reduction Act of 1995: Alien Crewman Landing Permit.
+U.S. Customs and Border Protection (CBP) of the Department of Homeland Security has submitted the following information collection request to the Office of Management and Budget (OMB) for review and approval in accordance with the Paperwork Reduction Act: Alien Crewman Landing Permit (Form I-95).
 This is a proposed extension of an information collection that was previously approved.
 CBP is proposing that this information collection be extended with no change to the burden hours.
-This document is published to obtain comments form the public and affected agencies.
-This proposed information collection was previously published in the Federal Register (69 FR 51317) on August 18, 2004, allowing for a 60-day comment period.
+This document is published to obtain comments from the public and affected agencies.
+This proposed information collection was previously published in the Federal Register (73 FR 15761-15762) on March 25, 2008, allowing for a 60-day comment period.
 This notice allows for an additional 30 days for public comments.
 This process is conducted in accordance with 5 CFR 1320.10.

 (1) Evaluate whether the proposed collection of information is necessary for the proper performance of the functions of the agency/component, including whether the information will have practical utility;

 (2) Evaluate the accuracy of the agencies/components estimate of the burden of the proposed collection of information, including the validity of the methodology and assumptions used;

 (3) Enhance the quality, utility, and clarity of the information to be collected; and

 (4) Minimize the burden of the collections of information on those who are to respond, including the use of appropriate automated, electronic, mechanical, or other technological collection techniques or other forms of information technology, e.g., permitting electronic submission of responses.

 Abstract: This collection of information is used by CBP to document conditions and limitations imposed upon an alien crewman applying for benefits under Section 251 of the Immigration and Nationality Act.